MicrosoftDocs/visualstudio-docs/docs/msbuild/item-definitions.md

 ---
 title: Item Definitions
-description: Learn how MSBuild uses ItemGroup and ItemDefinitionGroup to declare metadata for items in project files. ms.date: 11/04/2016 ms.topic: conceptual
+description: Explore how MSBuild uses the ItemGroup and ItemDefinitionGroup elements to declare metadata for items in project files in Visual Studio. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: